rhdeck/rs-check-erc20/README.md

 ## Installation
-1. Make sure you have the prerequisites either globally installed or via `pipenv`
+1. Make sure you have the prerequisites either globally installed or, if you have pipenv, run `pipenv install`
 2. That's about it.
-Run `python main.py` to generate the `output.xlsx` workbook with appropriate sheets
+Run `python main.py` or `pipenv run python main.py` to scan the contract and generate the `output.xlsx` workbook with appropriate sheets

 ## Updating
 This is designed for learning, so view `main.py` to see the inputs.
 Note that this script does not take command line arguments at this time.